raspberrypi/documentation/raspbian/applications/camera.md

 # Raspberry Pi Camera Module

-This document describes the use of the three Raspberry Pi camera applications as of June 19th 2014.
+This document describes the use of the three Raspberry Pi camera applications as of January 8th 2015.

 There are three applications provided, raspistill, raspivid and raspistillyuv. raspistill and raspistillyuv are very similar and are intended for capturing images, raspivid is for capturing video.